Azure/kubernetes-hackfest/labs/windows/labs/build-application/README.md

 1. Create Docker containers in ACR

-    In this step we will create a Docker container image for each of our microservices.
+    In this step we will create a Docker container image for our application.
 We will use ACR Builder functionality to build and store these images in the cloud.

     >**NOTE:** The directory name 'JabbR' referenced below is case sensitive, so make sure you clone with the proper case before trying to run ACR build.